 This is a capstone course for all Business majors.
 This course is an intense study of the role of strategic planning in the success of an organization.
 It provides a framework for such planning and the practical application of strategic planning through case studies.
 Prerequisites: Prior completion of or contemporaneous enrollment in all other major requirements.
+Students must be in their final spring semester to enroll for this course.
 (Spring)